One bowl, 20 minutes, 6 delicious chocolate chip cookies

 Evenly space out 3 tbsp. scoops of the cookie dough on a cookie sheet.
 Top with additional chocolate if desired.
 Bake for 10 minutes at 350°F / 175°C.

-20 minute small batch chocolate chip cookies q&a
+20 minute chocolate chip cookies recipe q&a

 can I double this recipe?

-Of course!
-Obviously they will not be small batch anymore but small batch isn’t always what we need!
-Simply double all of the ingredients in the recipe to make 12 delicious chocolate chip cookies.
+Definitely – simply double all of the ingredients in the recipe to make 12 delicious chocolate chip cookies.
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

 can I make these cookies ahead of time?

-Definitely!
-Cookie dough only gets better with time.
-You can keep the cookie dough tightly covered in the fridge for up to 3 days before baking.
-For longer term storage, you can also freeze the cookie dough.
-Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again!
+Definitely – cookie dough really only gets better with time.
+You can keep the cookie dough tightly covered in the fridge for up to 2 days before baking.
+For longer term storage, you can also freeze the cookie dough balls.
+Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again.

-how to store these cookies
+How to store chocolate chip cookies

 If for some reason you don’t feel like inhaling these 6 cookies (like I did IMMEDIATELY after taking these pictures), you can store them in an airtight container at room temperature.
 They will taste the best on the day that they are baked, but will keep fresh for up to 3 days.